Helmholtz-UFZ/saqc/docs/FunctionDescriptions.md

 The *modified Z-score* [1] is used to detect outlier.
-All values are flagged as outlier, if in any slice of thw sliding window, a value fulfill:
+All values are flagged as outlier, if in any slice of the sliding window, a value fulfills:
 ```math
  0.6745 * |x - M| > mad * z > 0
 ```
-with $` x, M, mad, z `$: window data, window median, window median absolute deviation, `z`.
+with $`x, M, mad, z`$: window data, window median, window median absolute deviation, `z`.
-The window is continued by one frequency step.
+The window is moved by one frequency step.

-Note: This function should only applied on normalised data.
+Note: This function should only be applied on normalized data.

 See also:
 [1] https://www.itl.nist.gov/div898/handbook/eda/section3/eda35h.htm